ncalteen/actions-docker-training/Exercises/15-Create-GitHub-Package.md

    git checkout -b packages
    ```

-2. In the `.github/workflows/` directory, create a file named `package.yml` and
+2. In the `.github/workflows/` directory, create a file named `package.yml` with
-   with the following contents
+   the following contents

    ```yaml
    name: GitHub Package Registry